BBBBAface/Competition-scorer/README.md

 Installation and First-Time Setup Guide 🚀
 This guide will walk you through every single step to get the application running.
 No prior coding experience is needed!
-We'll go slow and explain everything.
+We'll go slow and explain everything as if you have nearly no computer literacy.